 Due to forming a part of the modern web, it is sometimes thought that having one is a direct ranking factor, helping identify a website more clearly for the user.

 However, favicons are not a direct ranking factor.
-They can be used to communicate your brand, and in the case of DuckDuckGo, actually appear in search engine results.
-From this perspective, they could aid click-through rates in this particular search engine.
+They can be used to communicate your brand, and as of May 2019 appear in Google search engine results.
+From this perspective, they could aid click-through rates, so it's a good idea to have one in place.

 When creating a website, it can be difficult to decide whether to choose a website with or without www before your domain name.
 Www has been a conventional choice, but with many websites now deciding to use different domain name stylings, it isn’t hard to understand why some think that Google may have a preference for one over the other.